In calendar year 2018, we spent $747,000 on lobbying.

 Hormel Foods recognizes there are several legislative issues that directly affect the food industry.

 As a leader in the industry, we are involved in lobbying efforts to help create an open dialogue about our company’s mission.
-In 2017, our lobbying efforts and activities primarily focused on agriculture, food labeling, health and labor/workplace issues, U.S. trade policies and federal tax reform.
+In 2018, our lobbying efforts and activities primarily focused on agriculture, food labeling, health and labor/workplace issues, and U.S. trade policies.

 Activities vary according to the issue and may involve working with legislators, the House and Senate Agricultural Committees, the U.S. Department of Agriculture and the Food and Drug Administration.
 We maintain a relationship with these parties in order to ensure an open discussion and that accurate information on these issues is appropriately disseminated.